-As a writer, Richard has written for Walk The Prank on Disney XD and Dr. Ken on ABC.
+Richard is currently a staff writer on the CBS drama God Friended Me.
+He has also written for Walk The Prank on Disney XD and Dr. Ken on ABC.
 His original pilot, Growing Up Dictator (a comedic look at the childhood of North Korean dictator Kim Jong-un), made the 2016 Staffing Survey, a list of the year's best TV staffing samples, and was a finalist (top 5) at the 2016 Austin Film Festival.
 His pilot Education, Secondary was a semifinalist (top 10) at the 2013 Austin Film Festival.
 He has also written for the NBC Diversity Scene Showcase and ABC Talent Showcase.
 He studied improv and sketch with Upright Citizens Brigade and The Pack Theater, performed stand-up at the Hollywood Improv and produced sketch comedy videos on his YouTube channel Aisle Five Comedy.
-Prior to becoming a writer, he was an editor, most recently working on The Good Fight for CBS.
+Prior to becoming a writer, he was an editor, most recently on The Good Fight for CBS.
 He is the producer and host of the podcast Pulling Your Hair Out: Conversations About The Writing Process.

 He is an alum of the Warner Bros.
 Writers' Workshop and was named one of the Austin Film Festival's 25 Screenwriters to Watch in 2018.

 As an editor/assistant editor, he has extensive experience in post-production for major film and television studios, as well as independent projects and documentaries.
 Credits include: